xythobuz/JSystemInfoKit/README.md

 ![Logo](/Icon.png)

 # SystemInfoKit ![] (https://img.shields.io/travis/jBot-42/JSystemInfoKit.svg)
-A comprehensive, compact, and well tested system information framework for Cocoa on OS X by the creator of the most complete source on the SMC.
+A comprehensive, well documented, and well tested system information framework for Cocoa on OS X by the creator of the most complete source on the SMC.

+## How To Use

+Visit SystemInfoKit's website here for complete documentation: http://jbot-42.github.io/systeminfokit.html

 ## Features